kamalydl/Shodh_ai_assessment/README.md

   6.Offline RL setup, training, and evaluation

 5.Notebook structure & how to run individual sections:
- To reproduce only the DL experiment:
+ 1.To reproduce only the DL experiment:
   Run cells through the end of "Feature engineering".
   Run the DL model training section.
- To reproduce only RL/OPE:
+ 2.To reproduce only RL/OPE:
   Run dataset creation and anything required for offline RL dataset (MDPDataset).
   Run the d3rlpy section.

 6.Methodology :
- Data Preprocessing :
+ 1.Data Preprocessing :
   Missing values handled using SimpleImputer.
   Features scaled using StandardScaler to improve model convergence.
   Train-test split ensures balanced evaluation.
- Supervised Learning Model :
+ 2.Supervised Learning Model :
   Implemented using TensorFlow/Keras with a simple fully connected neural network.
   Optimized with EarlyStopping to avoid overfitting.
  Metrics evaluated: